SEND US A MESSAGE

 Mood and Bipolar Disorders

-Combat Distressing Mental Health Symptoms with Therapy and Medication in the Philadelphia Area
+Find Emotional Clarity and Stability with Therapy in the Philadelphia Area

 Dr. Jacob D. Buinewicz can help by providing answers to questions about mood and bipolar disorders, “manic depression,” and more, as well as offering diagnosis and treatment carefully designed to help bring more balance to his patients’ lives.